HannesTaljaard/hannes-personal-website/src/content/projects/von-pulcinella-zu-pierrot-klangbildklang-festival.md

 ---
 I worked as choreographic assistant for [Elisabeth Orlowsky](http://www.elisabethorlowsky.at/) who choreographed the Serenata and Tarantella from Stravinsky’s Suite Italienne for violin and piano.
-The choreography of the Tarantella was performed by a trio of movement artists: Aleksandr Okhotnikov, Hongshan Bi and Theresa Kanak (with a short appearance by Xavier Duntze – who performed a solo for the Serenata).
+The choreography of the Tarantella was performed by a trio of movement artists: Alexander Okhotnikov, Hongshan Bi and Theresa Kanak (with a short appearance by Xavier Duntze – who performed a solo for the Serenata).